| "No one can rule the sun!"|

 We never learn what is in the straw Ocron and her posse pass from nostril to nostril,

-but the slow languid heavy way everyone moves gives us several interesting options.
+but the slow languid heavy way everyone moves makes us wish we had some.

 Still he's not afraid to pick his beau friend some healing lavender flowers when he's sick.
 Look at him there (below) - gazing pensively around in the early morning mist while Ilias pines away in engorged agonies back on the riverside.
 As you see below, the mist adds an impressionistic, almost Matisse-esque lyricism to the image.

 In today's more enlightened times, the closeted-even-to-itself sublimation of the Mace-Ilias bond seems quaintly timid, while the choice of making the most powerful woman in the film a naked, faceless monster is problematic.
 Good thing that the sort of critic who would dig deep enough to be offended by either reading will probably never take this fogbound journey into the unknown.
 Long hard to see (figuratively as well as literally), it's been remastered and made available online and in Blu-ray only because Fulci has such a fervent following.
 But even Fulci disowned it, walking away right after shooting.
 Hardocre Fulci apologists would rather champion something like The New York Ripper, wherein Fulci finally justifies his misogynistic accusers.
 It was his first in years without his go-to screenwriter Dardano Sacchetti, who was pretty pissed to be left off the team.
 The legend has it Fulci was losing his health and his damned mind and this was the proof.